locate an office

 If I’ve learned anything from the 12 years working on our annual energy paper with Vaclav, it’s that the renewable transition will take time for all the technological, political, judicial, behavioral and economic reasons we discuss each year.
 In the meantime, I’m thankful the US has ample supplies of its own natural gas.
 In the latest World Energy Outlook from the International Energy Agency, global natural gas demand rises by 2030 and 2050 in the Stated Policies scenario, and only declines by ~15% by 2050 assuming much more aggressive decarbonization policies.

-Line chart plots German gas-intensive industry expectations from 1991 to the present.
-Industry expectations experienced the largest decline in the period from early 2021 to the present.
+This image shows Line chart plots German gas-intensive industry expectations from 1991 to the present.

 The US will need plenty of natural gas capacity even as more wind and solar power is built in response to energy bill incentives.
 Wind and solar intermittency creates periods during the year when there’s not enough renewable generation to meet electricity demand.
 As a result, you typically cannot disconnect 1 MW of natural gas every time you add 1 MW of wind and solar power.
 The amount of natural gas that can be disconnected is referred to as a “capacity credit”; these credits are a function of specific hourly generation patterns in each region, and range from just 10% to 30% of added wind and solar power.
 More details in next year’s energy paper in a section on the irrelevance of “levelized costs”, which do not include backup power requirements.